 If a person is arrested, someone who is free must call an attorney as soon as possible.
 Memorize the phone number of an attorney or a person of your trust who is in the United States legally.
 If you are arrested, assert your right to make a phone call.

-Create a family plan
+Create a Family Plan

 - Assign a power of attorney to a relative or person of your trust to manage your property and accounts during your absence.